astropy/astropy/docs/development/releasing.rst

       whatever remote name you use for the `astropy core repository`_.

 #.
 On the github issue tracker, add a new milestone for the next major version
-   and for the next bugfix version.
+   and for the next bugfix version, and also create a ``backport-v<version>.x`` label which can be used to label pull requests that should be backported to the new release branch.

+#.
+Inform the Astropy developer community that the branching has occurred.

 .. _release-procedure-bug-fix: